 California Olive Ranch recommends Arbequina olive oil in the dressing.

-They like the Arbequina varietal because of its subtle fruitiness and herbal notes.
+They like the Arbequina olive varietal because of its subtle fruitiness and herbal notes.
 Those flavors pair nicely with fresh produce.

 When you buy a blended olive oil that tastes fruity, that flavor is most likely contributed by Arbequina olives.

-Ingredients For 2 Mains or 4 Side
+Ingredients For 2 Mains or 4 Sides

 For The Croutons